cltl-students/Ajda_EFENDI/README.md

 # README
+It is important to note that the code is developed and the errors are fixed by using both "Stackoverflow" and "ChatGPT".
+The fixed errors are manually check to provide further reliance.

 Classification Code and Dataset Generation

 This repository contains code for various classification experiments using different datasets and systems.
 The code files are organized by number for a systematic approach to dataset generation and classification.